You can add videos to:

 Squarespace supports embedding videos from YouTube, Vimeo, Animoto, and Wistia.
 These services are highly respected for their streaming quality, upload ease, and video playback control.

-Hosting your video
+Hosting options for your video

-Note: Background videos only support YouTube and Vimeo.
+- Background videos only support YouTube and Vimeo.

-Add videos to a gallery
+Add videos to Gallery Pages

 - Most Gallery Pages have more than one layout option.